frequency-chain/docs/pages/Basics/Schemas.md

 Data is always accompanied by a `SchemaId` so payload content can be parsed correctly.

 ## Payload Location
-Payload Location specifies where the data will be stored: on-chain or off-chain.
+Payload Location specifies where the data will be stored.
 Off-chain messages offer a lower transaction price and can batch many messages together.
-On-chain messages offer increased validation and security, but at a higher price point and does not allow for batching.
+On-chain messages offer increased validation and security, but at a higher price point and do not allow for batching.

 * **Off-Chain:** Frequency currently supports [IPFS](../glossary.md#interplanetary-file-system-ipfs) for off-chain data storage.
 Only the pointer to the file location is published to Frequency, but any user should have enough information to retrieve and validate the payload contents.